Cotswold (Charlotte neighborhood): Rail

 The CSX Transportation rail line runs concurrent with Cotswold's eastern boundary, traveling between Charlotte, Monroe, and Wilmington.

 Roads

 The major thoroughfares in Cotswold are Providence Road, Randolph Road, and Sharon Amity.

 Education

 School systems

 Residents of Cotswold attend Charlotte-Mecklenburg Schools, including Cotswold Elementary, Eastover Elementary, Alex Graham Middle School, Randolph Middle School, and Myers Park High School.

 Shopping

 The Cotswold Village Shops is a major shopping center located at the center of Cotswold.
 The mall originally opened in 1963 as an hybrid enclosed mall/shopping strip located at the intersection of Randolph and Sharon Amity Roads.
 Originally, it was known as Cotswold Mall, with A&P, the Collins Company, Harris Teeter, Ivey's, and Rose's as tenants.
 The enclosed portion of the mall was converted to an open-air shopping center in the early 2000s.
-Today, some of the major shops and restaurants in the center include Cost Plus World Market, IHOP, Marshalls, Panera Bread, PetSmart, Starbucks, and Walgreens (originally Eckerd); Harris Teeter is the only original tenant left that did not close.
+Harris Teeter is the only original tenant left that did not close.